-Select Assign, enter the user to whom you want to assign licenses, and then select Ok.
+Select Assign, enter the user to assign licenses, and then select Ok

 - Users with Visual Studio Enterprise subscriptions get Azure Artifacts automatically.

-- Ensure that your Visual Studio Enterprise subscribers are assigned VSE access level.
+- Ensure that your Visual Studio Enterprise subscribers are assigned VS Enterprise Access level.

 Select Organization settings.

-Q: Which artifacts count toward my storage total?
+Q: Which artifacts count toward my total billed storage?

-Q: How can I control how long artifacts are stored?
+Q: How can I control how many days Artifacts are kept?

-Q: How long does it take for deleted artifacts to affect the amount of used storage?
+Q: How long does it take for deleted Artifacts to reflect in the amount of billed storage?

 A: Deletion of artifacts doesn't register immediately.
-It can take up to 24 hours for the usage level to be updated.
-If you're blocked from uploading artifacts, you can temporarily increase your usage level to continue publishing artifacts.
-Then, reduce the level once the storage metrics are updated.
+Storage consumption should be updated within 24 hours, but in some cases it may take up to 48 hours.
+If you're blocked from uploading Artifacts, as a workaround you can temporarily increase your usage level, then reduce the level back once the storage metrics are updated.